hvianna/audioMotion.js/docs/settings.md

 ### FLAT

-Switch between outlined (on) or shadowed (off) text for messages displayed on canvas.
+Switch between outlined (on) or shadowed (off) text for messages displayed on screen.

 ### LO-RES